 The changes in toothbrush design that occurred between World War II and the 1980s were intended to complement the best teeth care routine.
 Common sense tells us that the proper way to brush your teeth is achieved with toothbrushes designed to improve access to difficult to reach tooth surfaces.
 This was the intention of Johnson and Johnson when the company unveiled the Reach toothbrush during the mid 1980s.
 The quest for how to get good oral hygiene was essentially reached (pun intended) with the introduction of this particular brand of toothbrush.
 Good dental health was finally achievable at home.

-The curved Reach design made it easier for individuals to follow the most recent dental health tips, by allowing them to thoroughly brush those stubborn second and third molars.
+The curved Reach design made it easier for individuals to follow the best teeth care routine, by allowing them to thoroughly brush those stubborn second and third molars.
 Therefore, when used in conjunction with nylon floss, high quality fluoride toothpaste, proper brushing technique, and regular dental visits anyone can achieve maximum daily oral hygiene.
 Some of the best oral care was now available at home to those who used these products

-The history of dental hygiene, specifically the development of the dental tools we all take for granted, is fascinating.
-However, as long as they a person uses a modern soft bristled toothbrush, the types of dental hygiene tools he or she uses is less crucial than abiding by smart dental health tips.
-The bottom line is lifelong dental health is best achieved by proper brushing, flossing, rinsing, and visiting a dental hygienist every six months.
+The history of daily oral hygiene, specifically the development of the dental tools we all take for granted, is fascinating.
+However, as long as a person uses a modern soft bristled toothbrush, the types of dental hygiene tools he or she uses is less crucial than abiding by smart oral care tips.
+The bottom line is lifelong good dental health is best achieved by proper brushing, flossing, rinsing, and visiting a dental hygienist every six months.
 Common dental hygiene recommendations are not all that surprising.
 In order to maintain good dental health, brush after every meal using the proper technique and floss every day.
 By abiding by the lessons of the brush your teeth song Captain Kangaroo taught us, you too can achieve good dental health.